kimptoc/wowactivityfeed/readme.md

 Perhaps have a url returning num registered (0 and if db problem) - for ease of checking site health...
  - trigger restart if 0 on that url (hourly check)

+Use standard char /.
+Guild? - Nameplates...
+Is there a free service doing this still?

 ERROR